AboaTurku/aboaturku/src/pages/support/index.md

 ---
 ### Support Our Project

-Come back later to find information on how to support us.
+Come back later to find information on how to support our project.